Audit.Rebuild.Operate.Optimize.Repeat.

-Campaigns launch — data does not tell the truth.
+Make the data tell the truth.

 The operating layer underneath the platforms.